rfabbri/vxd/README.txt

    Internal, and has been slightly improved to VXL standards, should you abandon Internal forever and work off a private branch in VXD?

-   Should you choose to stay with Internal, code starts diverging.
+   Should you choose to stay with Internal, say, for management purposes, code starts diverging.
 Then you have to track and merge changes back and forth VXD and Internal by hand, since they will have different names and are under different repositories.
 Say goodbye to the wonders of Git.
 Is this feasible?

-6. I/O compatibility between, eg, vnl, bnl, bnld, dbnl?
+6. I/O compatibility between VXL, VXD and Internal variants, eg, vnl, bnl, bnld, dbnl?
 GUI rendering compatibility?
 Is this necessary?

-A solution of copying code around and keeping track of changes by hand seems to be the only one available, taking advantage of layered organization to make the problem more well defined.
-Still, it is a manual solution.
+A solution of copying code around, cleaning up duplicate code, and keeping track of changes by hand seems to be the only one available, taking advantage of layered organization to make the problem more well defined.
+Still, it is fundamentally a manual solution.

 #### Example case: small scale